 ANGUSalive Meffan Winter Show 2019

-ANGUSalive invites artists, designers and craftspeople from all over Scotland to be part of our biggest annual exhibition of contemporary art, the Meffan Winter Show.
-All pieces will be eligible for the ANGUSalive Purchase Prize of £1,500 and the Colin Dakers Memorial Purchase Prize of £1,000.
+ANGUSalive invited artists, designers and craftspeople from all over Scotland to be part of our biggest annual exhibition of contemporary art, the Meffan Winter Show.
+All pieces are eligible for the ANGUSalive Purchase Prize of £1,500 and the Colin Dakers Memorial Purchase Prize of £1,000.
 We also have the Visitors' Choice Award, a prize of £200 which is exclusively for amateur category artwork and chosen by public vote.

 The ANGUSalive Meffan Winter Show 2019 will take place Saturday 16 November – Saturday 28 December 2019.
 We aim to exhibit the largest and most diverse exhibition of contemporary art, design and craft to be held in Angus this year, giving our visitors the opportunity to discover and enjoy.

 Online submissions open | Friday 13 September 2019